uwplse/cheerios/README.md

 ---------------

 To use serializable types in executable programs, code must be extracted to OCaml and linked with the Cheerios runtime library.
+The connection between the Coq definitions and the runtime library primitives is established in `ExtractOCamlCheeriosBasic.v` in the `extraction` directory, which must be imported before extraction of serializable types.

 Note that if a Coq type is extracted to a custom OCaml type (e.g., `string` to `char list`), extraction for serialization functions must be adjusted accordingly.
-We provide several files with such extraction directives for serialization in the `extraction` directory.
+Several files with such extraction directives for serialization can be found in the `extraction` directory.

 To install the runtime library via OPAM, make sure the `distributedcomponents-dev` repo has been added as above and use the following command: